Grinding wheel wear: Abrasive grains

 The process of grinding requires an abrasive component with material properties harder than the workpiece.
 Most common grinders employ a rotating surface being brought in contact with a work surface.
 The wheel component of grinder itself is generally composed of abrasive grains held together by a bond structure which contain some amount of porosity.

 Wheel speed

 The grinding wheel typically operates at high rotational speeds.
-The wheel speed depends several factors, some of which included the grindability of the wheel, the shape of the part, and the material of the workpiece.
+The wheel speed depends on several factors, some of which included the grindability of the wheel, the shape of the part, and the material of the workpiece.
 These properties will affect important parameters such as the surface finish, surface integrity, and wheel wear.
 Likewise, the grinding wheel speed will depend on which abrasive process is needed and which finishing process is desired.

 Dressing

 A worn grinding wheel can be dressed to restore its grinding properties.
 Dressing a grinding wheel causes new grains to be produced on a glazed or loaded grinding wheel.
 A glazed grinding wheel is the result of high attritious wear causing the grains to become dull.
 A loaded grinding wheel is a result of chips clogging the grains on the grinding wheel due to the grinding of soft materials, improper grinding wheel selection processing parameters.
 In addition to sharpening a grinding wheel dressing can also be used to true a grinding wheel that is out of round or to shape the profile of a grinding wheel to produce specific features on the workpiece.